dingodoppelt/calbot/README.md

 ## Configuration
-Put a config file named `.env` in the same folder as `calbot-mail.py` folder containing the following keys:
+Put a config file named `.env` in the same folder as `calbot-mail.py` containing the following keys:

 ```